Medical Director

 This may occur after an abdominal or pelvic operation when tissue or part of the intestine protrudes through the site of the incision or scar.

+Medical attention should be promptly sought - even if symptoms are initially mild - because hernias can often worsen over time.
+There also lies a risk of complications, such as a strangulated hernia and a bowel obstruction.
 A strangulated hernia occurs when blood supply to a part of an organ or tissue trapped in the hernia has become cut off; and a bowel obstruction occurs when a part of the intestine entered the hernia and became blocked as it is trapped and tightly pinched in place.

 You should see a hernia doctor if you suspect you have a hernia, even if it isn’t bothering you much yet.
-That said, you should seek urgent medical care immediately if you have a hernia and you develop any of the following serious symptoms:

 These may be indicative of a strangulated hernia or a bowel obstruction, which are medical emergencies that require immediate hernia treatment.

 While hernias do not go away on their own, and only surgery can definitively repair a hernia; surgery may not be needed immediately, and some may never even need one at all.
+However, the only way to know for sure is to consult a hernia doctor who can assess your condition and determine if the non-surgical route may be suitable for you.

 Hernias usually do not resolve on their own, and require surgery to treat.
 There are three main types of hernia surgery in Singapore that may be performed: